shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 <details>
   <summary><em>show description</em></summary>

 This SQL query calculates detailed subscription and revenue data for customers within a specific range of `customer_id`.

 - `basic_join` CTE:
-  - Joins the `subscriptions` table with the `plans` table to retrieve `plan_name` and `price`.
+  - Joins the `subscriptions` table with the `plans` table to retrieve `plan_name` and `price_usd`.
   - Filters customers with `customer_id` values between 1 and 9.

 - `dated_plans` CTE: